The Best Beaches in the Coromandel

 1. New Chum Beach

 There’s plenty of space for everyone on this breathtaking white sandy beach accessed by a hiking trail.
 The beach is good for swimming, surfing and walking.
-Access to the beach begins from the north end of Wangapoua Beach, crossing a stream and walking over some rocky headlands.
+Access to the beach begins from the north end of Wangapoua Beach, crossing a stream and walking over some rocky headlands – see directions on the Department of Conservation website.
 From the headlands, you’ll get stunning views of the beach before making your way down through the pohutukawa forest to the sandy shores.
 For more walks in the area, take a look at 16 Awesome Hikes in The Coromandel.

 Location: North of Whangapoua Village